Michael Ondaatje: Honours

 In 1988, Ondaatje was made an Officer of the Order of Canada which was later upgraded to grade of Companion in 2016, the highest level of the order and two years later a Foreign Honorary Member of the American Academy of Arts and Letters.

 In 2005, he received Sri Lanka Ratna, the highest honour given by the Government of Sri Lanka for foreign nationals.

 In 2008, he received the Golden Plate Award of the American Academy of Achievement.
+He was elected a Fellow of the Royal Society of Literature in 2012.

 In 2016, a new species of spider, Brignolia ondaatjei, discovered in Sri Lanka, was named after him.

 Public stand

 In April 2015, Ondaatje was one of several members of PEN American Center who withdrew as literary host when the organization gave its annual Freedom of Expression Courage award to Charlie Hebdo.
 The award came in the wake of the shooting attack on the magazine's Paris offices in January 2015.
-Ondaatje claimed that, due to the magazine's anti-Islam content, it should not have been honoured.
+Ondaatje, along with 60 other writers, signed a letter to PEN expressing concern that the award valorized "selectively offensive material: material that intensifies the anti-Islamic, anti-Maghreb, anti-Arab sentiments already prevalent in the Western world."